WICG/client-hints-infrastructure/README.md

 header, in order to reduce cache variance in responses that may rely on some hints, but not others.

-# Securirty and privacy considerations
+# Security and privacy considerations

 There are a few key mechanisms we already discussed that are part of the Client Hints infrastructure, and which enable secure and privacy preserving deployment of Client Hints:
 * Server opt-ins must be delivered on a top-level navigation request, over a secure connection.